open-metadata/OpenMetadata/openmetadata-docs/content/connectors/ingestion/workflows/profiler/index.md

 For example, excluding `id` columns will reduce the number of columns against which the metrics are computed.

 ### 4. Set Up Multiple Workflow
-If you have a large number of tables you would like to profile, setting up multiple workflow will help distribute the load.
-It is important though to monitor your instance CPU and memory as having a large amount of workflow running simultaneously will require an adapted amount of resources.
+If you have a large number of tables you would like to profile, setting up multiple workflows will help distribute the load.
+It is important though to monitor your instance CPU, and memory as having a large amount of workflow running simultaneously will require an adapted amount of resources.